TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-optimistic-update.md

   </div>
 ```

 Finally, I refactored how changes are committed so that all the optimistic update logic is in the `commitFormulaChange` async helper function.
-The event handlers for `Enter` and `Tab` are now one-liners.
+The event handlers for `Enter` and `Tab` are now one-liners that call `commitFormulaChange`.

 ```ts
 async function commitFormulaChange(row: number, column: number, isVertical: boolean,